 Cats are generally very clean and neat animals.
 When your cat defecates in an off-limits area after faithfully using its litter box, it's trying to tell you something.
 First, check the litter box to make sure it's not full, smells odd, or has tipped over.
 Also, make sure that nothing has blocked your cat's access to the litter box.
 Anything about the box that seems off to your cat may prompt it to do its business somewhere else.

 Then, consider a health issue.
 Cats that make a point of eliminating in front of the owner, squatting to pee or poop in your presence, may be crying out for help.
 Cystitis sometimes prompts cats to urinate in odd places and make a point of it by posturing in front of their human.
 Painful elimination due to constipation, for example, can prompt cats to avoid the litter box if they associate it with discomfort.
 If you suspect the change is due to a health concern, make an appointment with your vet right away.
-The vet will likely conduct a physical exam and may also use bloodwork to determine if there is an infection or digestive issue that could be causing this
+The vet will likely conduct a physical exam and may also use bloodwork to determine if there is an infection or digestive issue.

 Cats pick up on emotional changes and may sense a shift in the household.
 If there's a new baby at home or a family member died or moved away, this may cause stress in the cat, which, in turn, may affect the cat's emotional health.
 Even if your cat wasn't bonded to the family member who left, it will sense the loss and react to your emotional state, as well as any changes in your routine.
 Consider other changes as well, like a new cat in the household, a change in routine, or simply boredom.